 - A Girl Called Midnight (1980), artist Juliana Buch.
 Midnight Meredith is plagued by strange trances that seem to send her off searching for something.

 - Rita, My Robot Friend (1980-81), artist Tony Coleman.
-When Angelina turns everyone at school against new girl Jenny James because her scientist grandfather is considered an eccentric, Jenny turns to the robot her grandfather created for companionship, but Angelina is determined to discover the secret of Jenny’s mystery friend.
+Angelina turns everyone at school against new girl Jenny James because her scientist grandfather is considered an eccentric.
+Jenny turns to the robot her grandfather created for companionship, but Angelina is determined to discover the secret of Jenny’s mystery friend.

 - No Haven for Hayley (1981), artist Mario Capaldi.
 Hayley Moore suffers from neglect and broken-down communications with her mother, who is too consumed with charity work.